DashboardCode/BsMultiSelect/README.md

 * no 'smart tracking' of dynamic changes in options/data - after changes in data you need to call 'Update/UpdateData' method manually (this is actally not an issue, but desing decision); also you can't update concreate option (wait for `UpdateDataItem` in future versions).
 Detach/attach should be used if you have changed plugin styling parameters or RTL dinamically;

-* no "X selected" message, or no "no result" message on empty filter;
+* no "X selected" message, or no "no result" information messages on filter's dropdown;

 * no smart disabling on mobile devices (manage it manually);